Rancho Notorious

-Rancho Notorious is a 1952 American Western film directed by Fritz Lang and starring Marlene Dietrich as the matron of a criminal hideout called Chuck-a-Luck.
+Rancho Notorious is a 1952 American Technicolor western film, directed by Fritz Lang and starring Marlene Dietrich as the matron of a criminal hideout called Chuck-a-Luck, named after the game of chance referenced in the film.
 Arthur Kennedy and Mel Ferrer play rivals for her attention in this tale of frontier revenge.

-The film was originally titled Chuck-a-Luck, with “The Legend of Chuck-a-Luck” as the title song, but the name was changed at the insistence of Howard Hughes, then head of RKO Pictures.
+The independent film was originally titled Chuck-a-Luck, with "The Legend of Chuck-a-Luck" as the title song, but the name was changed at the insistence of Howard Hughes, then head of RKO Pictures.

 Plot

-Wyoming ranch hand Vern Haskell is enraged when his fiancee Beth Forbes is abused and murdered during a store robbery.
+A recurring ballad introduces this tale of "death, murder and revenge."
+Wyoming ranch hand Vern Haskell is enraged when his fiancée Beth Forbes is raped and murdered during a store robbery.
 He sets out after the two thieves, first with a posse, then by himself.
 He finds one of them, Whitey, shot in the back by his partner after a quarrel.
-Whitey's dying words, "Chuck-a-luck", are the only clue to the second man's identity.
+When Vern asks where his partner was headed, his dying words are "Chuck-a-Luck."

-After questioning everyone he meets, Vern finally finds someone who lets slip that a woman named Altar Keane is connected with Chuck-a-luck.
+Vern continues his search, questioning everyone he meets about the phrase.
+He finally finds someone who mentions that a woman named Altar Keane is connected with Chuck-a-Luck.
 When the man realizes that Vern is just fishing for information, Vern is forced to kill him in self-defense.
-Vern is taken into custody, then released when the dead man is identified as a wanted outlaw.
+Vern is taken into custody and then released when the dead man is identified as a wanted outlaw.
 By a stroke of luck, a deputy knows Altar as a saloon singer from his past, though not her current whereabouts.

-Vern learns that after Altar quit working for saloon owner Baldy Gunder, she bet her last $20 on his rigged chuck-a-luck game and won a lot of money, with gunslinger Frenchy Fairmont stepping in to help her.
-In the town of Gunsight, Vern learns that Frenchy is in jail, so he deliberately gets himself arrested.
+Vern learns that after Altar quit working for saloon owner Baldy Gunder, she bet her last $20 on his rigged game of chance, a wheel of fortune variant of chuck-a-luck.
+With the help of gunslinger Frenchy Fairmont, she won a great deal of money.
+Vern learns that Frenchy has just been arrested and is in custody in a town called Gunsight, and to gain access to him, Vern has himself arrested there.

-After they break out, Frenchy takes Vern to the Chuck-a-Luck, a horse ranch near the Mexican border owned by Altar.
-The ranch is a hideout available to any outlaw who is willing to pay 10% of his ill-gotten gains.
-Vern finds a bunch of men in residence but has no idea if the killer is one of them.
-One does, however, recognize him.
+After they break out, Frenchy takes Vern to his home, the Chuck-a-Luck, a horse ranch near the Mexican border owned by Altar.
+The ranch is a no-questions-asked hideout available to any outlaw willing to pay.
+Kinch, the killer of Vern's fiancee, is among the outlaws residing there, but Vern doesn't know his face.
+Kinch notices Vern's suspiciousness of the outlaws.

-The newcomer quickly catches Altar's eye.
-One night, Vern notices that Altar is wearing a brooch that he gave to Beth.
-He sets out to romance Altar to find out who gave it to her.
-This makes Frenchy very jealous.
+Vern catches Altar's eye.
+One night, she wears the brooch that his fiancee was wearing when she died.
+He starts to romance Altar to find out who gave it to her, making Frenchy jealous.

-Vern is forced to go along on a bank robbery, during which one of the others, Kinch, secretly shoots at him.
-When he takes Altar her share of the proceeds, she finally informs him that Kinch gave her the jewelry.
-Vern reveals his true purpose and his disdain for Altar's profession.
-Altar is shamed and decides to give it all up.
-However, before she can leave, a gunfight breaks out between Vern and Frenchy on one side and the rest of the outlaws on the other.
-Altar is killed protecting Frenchy.
-Kinch also dies, ending Vern's quest.